About

 Code

-I’m involved with competitive programming.
+I used to do competitive programming.
 Back when I joined contests more often, I went to the International Olympiad in Informatics, and made it to Round 3 of Google Code Jam.
-Now, most of my work is in organizing the National Olympiad in Informatics – Philippines, writing problems and training material.
+Now, I am a contributor to the National Olympiad in Informatics – Philippines.

 Other things

-I’m in a lot of MIT student groups.
-Right now, I’m doing a lot of work with the MIT Educational Studies Program; we run educational events for middle and high school students around Boston.
-I do square dancing and round dancing with Tech Squares, and I’m the president of the Filipino Student Association and the Assassin’s Guild.
+When I was in MIT, I was involved with a lot of MIT student groups.
+I work with the Educational Studies Program; we run educational events for middle and high school students around Boston.
+I do square dancing and round dancing with Tech Squares.
+I’m also involved with Puzzle Club, the Filipino Student Association, and the Assassin’s Guild.

-I do puzzlehunts with Floor Pi, my living group in East Campus, and sometimes with the ✈✈✈ Galactic Trendsetters ✈✈✈.
+I do puzzlehunts with ✈✈✈ Galactic Trendsetters ✈✈✈.
 I help write the Galactic Puzzle Hunt.

 On this website, there’s a FAQ, with questions mostly about studying in the US, and math and programming competitions.
 I care about design enough to have a colophon.